Arts, Culture and Heritage

 Engage Chinese, Malay, Tamil and dialect speaking seniors with these video playlists by 3Pumpkins.
 These playlists cover a variety of topics such as comedy, culture, folklore, history of Singapore, current affairs and so on.

-Target Audience: Public (Seniors) and Community Care Organisations
+For: Public (Seniors) and Community Care Organisations

 Minimum Mobility Status: Seniors who are bedbound